-Jessie’s Heart supports the financial needs of the families whose children have heart disease.
-With the help of Social Workers in Colorado’s hospitals, the Jessie’s Heart provides financial support to those needing assistance with transportation, lodging, food and other unexpected expenses.
-We believe that reducing the family’s financial burdens, allow parents to focus their time and energy on their children.
+Needs of the Heart Jessie’s Heart provides financial support to those needing assistance with transportation, lodging, food, daycare, and other unexpected expenses.
+We believe that by reducing the family’s financial burdens, parents can focus on the care and wellbeing of their child.

 Desires of the Heart